Expertise and experience:

 1. Advising and mentoring Amherst College students and young alumni who seek to explore and pursue careers in health.

 2. Teaching (until December 2010 at Hampshire College in Amherst, Massachusetts, and as adjunct lecturer at UMassAmherst School of Public Health), mentoring, advising, dialogue, organizing, advocating, and experience to learn, practice, and pursue health in all its dimesnions.
-Has included courses on health disparities, and cultural and linguistic competence,
+Has included courses on health disparities, and cultural and linguistic competence, internships, independent study, research, seminars to build leadership capacity of young people and future public health work force.

-Synthesizing research on social determinants of health, resilience, traumatic childhood experiences, racism, chronic stress, and conditions for productive dialogue that will have a significant impact on future public health practice.
+3. Synthesizing research on social determinants of health, resilience, traumatic childhood experiences, racism, chronic stress, and conditions for productive dialogue that will have a significant impact on future public health practice.

 3. Translating this research into humane MCH and public health practice to improve the health of women and children, with systems that honor families, communities, and cultures.